BhatiaDivtej/Operating-System-Resources/8. Condition Variables and Semaphores/README.md

 # Condition Variables and Semaphores

-This lab is optional, provided as a set of exercises for you.

-**Even though this lab is to be submitted individually, feel free to partner up and discuss the lab content with your partner.**

 ## Task 0 - Adding the POSIX man pages to your VM (DO NOT SKIP)